TJBriggs/mastering-markdown/markdown.md

 ## Headings with Equal Signs or Dashes Below

-You need atleast 3 of each symbol to trigger this style of heading.
+You need atleast 3 symbols to trigger this style of heading.

 **Note:** This heading style only has 2 variations (Heading 1 & 2).